Preparing your child for COVID-19 testing: What to expect when coming to CHoR

 - Provide honest and age-appropriate explanations of what to expect during the test.
 For example:

 - We’ll stop by a clinic in the Children’s Pavilion for a test.
 You’ll sit on the exam table, just like you do for doctor’s appointments.
 I can even sit right next to you if you’d like.

 - You will see people wearing gowns, gloves and masks.
 They’re doing this to keep everyone safe by not spreading germs.

-- One of these people will put a long, skinny Q-tip up your nose into each of your nostrils.
-They will twirl it around in circles to rub the back of your nose.
-This will feel uncomfortable, but it will only take a minute and then you’ll be done!
+- One of these people will put a long, skinny Q-tip in your nose and twirl it around in circles.
+This may feel a little uncomfortable, but it will only take a minute and then you’ll be done!